Avantage Equine Massage Therapy

 Sports Massage

 Horse massage aims to maximise the horse's physical and mental capacity.
 Massage should be used, as much as possible, as a preventative treatment, because healthy tissues can withstand more stress and prevent injuries.
-The best way to prevent muscle and tendon injuries is by physical manipulation to treat and separate the adhesions, before the compromised part of the muscle fibres affect the connected muscles, tendons and the whole chain of movement.
+We use manual “hands on” Equine Sports Massage and Stress Point Therapy techniques.
+The best proven method to prevent muscle and tendon injuries is by physical manipulation to treat and separate the adhesions, before the compromised part of the muscle fibres affect the connected muscles, tendons and the whole chain of movement.
 Massage can also be used as after-care for injuries.
 The purpose is to make an injury or compromised part of muscle to work as intended and increase the elasticity of the tissue.

 Learn More